-Get out into the wild at Leigh Woods – and learn at the same time!
+Get out into the wild outdoors at Leigh Woods – and learn at the same time!

 An exciting series of activities to help children learn why trees are so important- to humans and many other animals.
 Find the hidden boxes and discover why so many animals make their home in Leigh Woods!
 Become a woodland animal and see what happens when your trees are cut down.
 If you stay for the afternoon we’ll build an animal den and play a game reinforcing what we’ve learnt.
 If You Go Down to the Woods Today… info

 The woodland is home to very many mini beasts and we’ll be looking for them.
 In this introduction to habitats and food chains, discover what jobs mini beasts do in the woods, where they live and what they like to eat – or what eats them!
 Big Forest Bug Hunt KS1 info